 The requirements for interconnection between SSC and <Department Name> are for the express purpose of establishing dedicated connections (either Ground-to-Cloud and/or Cloud-to-Internet connectivity) between the <Department Name>’s systems hosted at on-premise networks (Ground) and their cloud solutions (Cloud) hosted within a public cloud.

-The <Department Name> requires the use of SSC’s Secure Cloud-to-Ground Connectivity service to establish and secure these dedicated connections with major public Cloud Service Providers (CSPs, AWS & MS Azure, as approved and directed by the executive authority of <Department Name> in <Document Name>, dated <Date>.
+The <Department Name> requires the use of SSC’s Secure Cloud-to-Ground Connectivity service to establish and secure these dedicated connections with major public Cloud Service Providers (CSPs, AWS & MS Azure), as approved and directed by the executive authority of <Department Name> in <Document Name>, dated <Date>.
 Once General Availability is ready, a new agreement will need to be signed post pilot.

 The Architecture 2 pilot will establish network connectivity and network access perimeters to support access to GC cloud workloads and data to help the GC maintain its visibility of the information stored, processed, and transmitted when using cloud-based services while maintaining a consistent security posture across the GC.